 How is the food at Camp?

 We know from 64 years of camp experiences what food campers enjoy.
 Our menus balance children’s likes with nutritious foods, which include lots of salads and fresh fruits.
 We believe that delicious, nutritious food is the cornerstone of a happy camp.
-Our camp Chefs, Bonnie & Homes Roberts have handled the meal service for the last 25 years!
 There are three main meals at camp along with a visit to the Canteen.
 All meals are served buffet style with the exception of our Banquet Dinner on Fridays.
 Campers still may have as much food as they would like, but the staff will be there servers!
 Breakfast is served beginning at 8:30 am.
-Breakfasts include assorted cereals, toast, fruit, yogurt, pancakes, waffles, juices, eggs, sausage, hash browns, etc. Lunch is served daily at 12:30 pm.
+Breakfasts include assorted cereals, toast, fruit, yogurt, pancakes, biscuits, juices, eggs, sausage, hash browns, etc. Lunch is served daily at 12:30 pm.
 Our lunch menus include hamburgers, hot dogs, grilled cheese, chicken nuggets, BBQ, cheese burgers, tacos, deli sandwiches, pastas, French fries, soups, assorted salads etc..
 Dinner is served at 6:30 pm.
-Our dinner is themed regularly including Mexican, American, & Italian and camp favorites include macaroni & cheese, pot roast, pizza, lasagna, and Bonnie’s awesome Peach Cobbler.
-Water, sweet tea, lemonade, and kool-aid are always available.
+Our dinner is themed regularly including Mexican, American, & Italian and camp favorites include macaroni & cheese, pot roast, pizza, lasagna, and fried chicken.
+Water, sweet tea, and juice are always available.
 At every lunch we offer an extensive salad bar.
-We can accommodate the needs of anyone on a special or particular diet and even those children who may be “picky” eaters.
-Fresh fruits, salads and cut vegetables are readily available.
+We will work with you to accommodate the needs of anyone on a special or particular diet and even those children who may be “picky” eaters.

 How does the camp handle food allergies?